albanmartel/Latex2PDF/README.md

 # Latex2PDF

-This bash script allow you to generate PDF document with latex file.
+This bash script allows you generating a PDF document with latex file.